STM32 Devcoons Framework – Add a module (2)

 That’s all!
 Now you can freely use the module in your code!

-Each module may require some extra steps, for example the put a configuration file to enable some features etc. Please always check if there are any .template or .example files
+Each module may require some extra steps, for example it may needs to place a configuration file to enable some features etc. Please always check if there are any .template or .example files